hbowie/softdevbigideas/ideas/Cohesion.md

 Instead, groups of individuals performing similar roles on different teams can best communicate with each other as members of a <a href="https://en.wikipedia.org/wiki/Community_of_practice" target="ref">Community of Practice</a>.
 Such a group may also be referred to as a guild.

-Note that the value of cohesion starts with the product design itself.

-<a href="http://en.wikipedia.org/wiki/Fred_Brooks" target="ref">Fred Brooks</a> stated it this way in his book <cite>[The Mythical Man-Month][brooks-1975]</cite>, first published in 1975:

-> I will contend that conceptual integrity is *the* most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.

-<a href="http://en.wikipedia.org/wiki/Steve_Jobs" target="ref">Steve Jobs</a> used very different words to make much the same point in 2000, in an [interview with <cite>Fortune</cite> magazine][jobs-2000]:

-> Design is not just what it looks like and feels like.
-Design is how it works.
-Design is the fundamental soul of a human-made creation that ends up expressing itself in successive outer layers of the product or service.

-[brooks-1975]: bibliography.html#brooks-1975
-[jobs-2000]: bibliography.html#jobs-2000